Computer Science

 Objectives

 Algorithmics is the systematic study of the design and analysis of algorithms.
-It deals with such fundamental questions as: How do we go about designing an algorithm for a given problem?, Is the algorithm correct?, Does it perform efficiently?, and Is it the best possible for the job?.
-Algorithms form the soul of Computer Science, and consequently the study of algorithms is a fundamental activity of the Computer Scientist.
+It deals with such fundamental questions as: How do we go about designing an algorithm for a given problem?
+Is the algorithm correct?
+Does it perform efficiently?
+Is it the best possible for the job?
+Is there any good algorithm for this problem?

 In this course we study fundamental design paradigms: greedy algorithms, divide-and-conquer, dynamic programming, and exhaustive search.
 We focus on methods for developing algorithms which are both correct and efficient.
 We analyse the efficiency of algorithms so that we have a basis for deciding which algorithm is best for the job.
 Finally we discuss limits on the power of computers by showing that there are many problems where an efficient solution is unlikely to exist.
 These limits are provided by the theory of NP-completeness.